Shxrlixn/binance-futures-trading-bot/README.md

 ## Assumptions

-* Binance Futures Demo Trading account is configured correctly.
+* Binance Futures Demo/Test Environment credentials are configured correctly.
 * Valid API credentials are available.
 * Futures permissions are enabled for the API key.
 * Internet access is available during execution.